What Is Breeding?

 How to Breed Ocelots

 Ocelots are passive mobs that only spawn in jungle biomes and change into cats when tamed by players; their fur will change from yellow with black and brown spots to either tabby, tuxedo, or siamese.
-Ocelots are very shy and will sprint away from the player if run toward or looked at quickly.
+Ocelots are very shy and will sprint away from the player if they are run toward or looked at quickly.
 Ocelots are tamed by the player attracting it with a raw fish—the ocelot must approach the player, who can feed it the fish by right-clicking on the ocelot.
 Tamed cats enter "love mode" when they are fed raw fish.

 - Raw fish is obtained by using a fishing pole in water.